drawingjourney/drawingjourney.github.io/_posts/2016-06-07-bella-lo-interview.md

 at [Wizdy Games](http://wizdygames.com/), a startup that makes educational games for kids.

-Hearing this I immediately wanted to know more---and she was nice enough to let me interview her!
+Hearing this I immediately wanted to know more --- and she was nice enough to let me interview her!
 We talked about how she got into graphic design, the hardest parts about switching careers, and the YouTube video that finally made her decide to take the plunge.
 So,